Royle Stillman: Late career

+Stillman played briefly in 1975 for the Orioles, his first major league appearance.
+Six times throughout the 1975 season, he was listed as the starting shortstop, but only to have plate appearances in the first inning before being replaced by light-hitting Mark Belanger.
+While Stillman never took the field as a shortstop, this gives him the unusual distinction of being the only left-hander in Major League history to start at shortstop more than once, with only four other known players having been such in one game.
+In this "pinch hitting in reverse" role, Stillman went 3-for-6.

 Stillman made the Orioles' roster in 1976 but collected only two hits in 22 at-bats in part-time duty, largely as a pinch hitter, before returning to Rochester.
 Signed as a free agent by the White Sox after the season, he spent all of 1977 with Chicago, getting into 56 games, making 137 plate appearances, and hitting his only three Major League home runs.
 His 33 MLB hits also included seven doubles and one triple.